 - what is a charity?

 - the difference between not-for profit organisations and charities

+- requirements for registration as a charity

 - how charities are regulated

 - should your organisation register as a charity?

-- how do you register as a charity?

-- what must a charity do to keep its ACNC registration?
+- what a charity must do to keep its ACNC registration

 - using the ACNC Registered Charity Tick